Honey can be incorporated into skin care in a number of ways. This tutorial covers the following:

 SPOT TREATING INFLAMMATION (ECZEMA, ACNE, ITCH, SENSITIVITIES)

-6/29/2019 NEWS: I have completed my first post in a series dedicated to how honey benefits our skin.
-I am consolidating 25 pages of research into a readable article -
+I recently completed my first article in a series dedicated to how honey benefits our skin.
+I am consolidating 25 pages of research into a readable series of articles starting here:

 WASHING WITH HONEY